 Interferometry station was chosen to serve as the most basic experimental setup.
 We connected the new data acquisition system to two SDRX01B receivers.
-Block schematics of the setup used is shown in image 3.5.
-Two ground-plane antennae were used and mounted outside the balcony at CTU building at location 50° 4' 36.102" N, 14° 25' 4.170" E. Antennae were equipped by LNA01A amplifiers.
-All coaxial cables have the same length of 5 meters.
+Block schematics of the setup used is shown in the image 3.5.
+Two ground-plane antennae were used and mounted outside the balcony at CTU building at location 50° 4' 36.102" N, 14° 25' 4.170" E. Antennae were equipped with LNA01A amplifiers.
+All coaxial cables had the same length of 5 meters.
 Antennae were isolated by common mode ferrite bead mounted on cable to minimise the signal coupling between antennas.
-Evaluation system consists of SDGPSDO local oscillator subsystem used to tune the local oscillator frequency.
+Evaluation system consisted of SDGPSDO local oscillator subsystem used to tune the local oscillator frequency.

 Despite of the schematic diagram proposed at beginning of system description....
-We used two separate oscillators - one oscillator drives encode signal to ADCs still through FPGA based divider and other one drives SDRX01B mixer.
-The reason for this modification is a simplification of frequency tuning during the experiment.
-It is because a single oscillator may be used only with a proper setting of FPGA divider and this divider may be modified only by recompilation of FPGA code and loading/flashing a new FPGA schema.
+We have used two separate oscillators - one oscillator drives encoded signal to ADCs still through FPGA based divider and the other one drives it to SDRX01B mixer.
+The reason for this modification was an attempt to simplify the frequency tuning during the experiment.
+A single oscillator may be used only with a proper setting of FPGA divider and this divider may be modified only by recompilation of FPGA code and loading/flashing a new FPGA schema.
 Due to fact that the FPGA is connected to PCI express and kernel drivers with hardware must be reinitialized, reboot of PC is required every time a FPGA scheme is changed.
 Instead of this complicated procedure, we set the FPGA divider to a constant division factor of 30 and used another district oscillator for ADCdual01 sampling modules and for SDRX01B receiver.
-We use ACOUNT02A MLAB instrument for frequency checking of correct setup on both local oscillators.
+We have used ACOUNT02A MLAB instrument for frequency checking of correct setup on both local oscillators.

 Figure 3.6.
-Meteor reflection received by evaluation setup.
+Meteor reflection received by an evaluation setup.

 For the simplest demonstration of phase difference between antennae, we have analysed part of the signal by complex conjugate multiplication between channels.
 Results of this analysis can be seen in the following picture 3.7.
-Points of the selected part of signal create a clear vector, which illustrates the presence of the phase difference.
+Points of the selected part of the signal create a clear vector, which illustrates the presence of the phase difference.